NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 </details>

-And with that, we end our implementation of NITCbase!
-We've implemented a fully-fledged database with algebraic operations, schema operations, and worked with buffering disk blocks, caching, indexing and a whole lot more.
-Quite impressive!
-Hope you had fun building NITCbase this semester ❤️.

 The only thing left to do is for you to evaluate your implementation with some exercises.

 But, before that we need to cover the [FUNCTION command](../User%20Interface%20Commands/test.md#function).
 This is a test command that is provided to you implement any other feature you want to implement.
 The Frontend User Interface will pass along any command beginning with `FUNCTION` to the [`Frontend::custom_function()`](../Design/Frontend.md#frontend--custom_function) method.
 The implementation of this method is left entirely to your imagination.